rbarnet11/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+A closure is used within the return function().
+The function must reach outside of its scope to reference an external variable (name).
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name will be the same so long as the argument ("Dan") remains the same, but the newRoll number will be randomly generated each time.
+If the argument that gets passed to personalDice changes, the name would change.
 c.
 What is the lexical scope of `newRoll`?
+'newRoll' can only be accessed within the return function().

 ### Task 3 - Stretch Goals